andbbus/lab-p2p/README.md

 - Students preparing for their thesis or research project
 - Anyone interested in reproducible, impactful data science workflows
-- Beginners to intermediate – all backgrounds welcome!
 - Perfect for Economics & Development students (but open to all)

 ---

 ## Prerequisites

-- Basic familiarity with R (help will be provided!)
+- Basic familiarity with R – self study materials will be provided
-- University email account
-- Laptop for hands-on exercises
+- Laptop for hands-on exercises – eventually we could think of booking lab room
-- Enthusiasm for collaborative learning

 ---

-## Success Metrics for MVP
+## Satisfactory metrics

 **Primary Goals:**
 - 12-15 enrolled participants (manageable cohort size)
-- 80%+ retention rate through all 6 sessions
+- 80%+ retention rate through all 5 sessions
 - 6 complete portfolios submitted at showcase

 **Learning Outcomes:**